entando/entando-docs/vuepress/docs/next/docs/compose/app-builder.md

 ![app-builder](./img/app-builder.png)

 The App Builder allows you to create pages and content, configure widgets and plugins, and interact with the [Local Hub](local-hub-overview.md).
-It also interfaces with the [Entando Hub](https://hub.entando.com), where you can share components and collaborate.
+It also interfaces with the [Entando Cloud Hub](https://hub.entando.com), where you can share components and collaborate.

 Pages are designed and embedded with functionality via drag-and-drop: